 Preschool teachers don’t make much money.
 Does this surprise you?
 Probably not.
-How little is too little, and what does it say about our emphasis on early childhood ?
+How little is too little, and what does it say about our emphasis on early childhood #education?

 Eighty-five percent of voters said they think it’s “very important” or “extremely important” that early childhood educators are well-compensated.
 Over 90 percent of surveyed voters also said that they “play a critical role in helping children grow and develop.”